Tesla Brake Hose Replacement Easy DIY Guide

 - Park the Tesla on level ground.

-- Loosen the lug nuts at the wheel where you plan on replacing the brake hose.
+- Loosen the lug nuts on the wheel where you plan to replace the brake hose.
 Do not remove the lug nuts yet.

 - Jack up the vehicle by placing a jack at the lift points.